UPDATE April 10, 2018: After selling out a week after its initial release, Domino’s has announced its vegan cheese is back in stock.

 “The popularity of, and demand for, vegan products has increased considerably over the years,” he said.

 “We have tested this cheese in our LuvLab development kitchen, and confirmed this vegan-friendly alternative has the same taste, texture and melt as real dairy cheese.
 It’s also cholesterol free.”

 Vegan cheese is free of milk and animal-based enzymes, and is made from plant-based products and involves consolidated protein mass from various sources with lactic bacteria added in for acidity.
 Oils, emulsifiers and thickeners are often used to get the same firm texture as dairy cheese.

-The brand Domino’s will be using is sourced from the US and is called Follow Your Heart.
+The brand Domino’s is using is sourced from the US and is called Follow Your Heart.
 It contains filtered water, coconut oil, modified food and potato starch, sea salt, plant sources, olive extract and beta carotene for colour.

-The vegan cheese will also be available to buy in stores separately.
+The vegan cheese is also available to buy in stores separately.